Let's get to work

 Nearly 2 million people -- including scientists, fishermen, business owners and consumers -- have written to the FDA in opposition to the approval of genetically engineered salmon and in response to AquaBounty's revised draft environmental assessment in 2013.
-Despite this outcry and robust scientific studies suggesting environmental and health risks, the FDA approved the GMO salmon's approval.
-If allowed, this would be the first genetically engineered animal in the U.S. food supply, and the FDA said it will probably not be labeled, leaving consumers in the dark about what we are eating.
+Despite this outcry and robust scientific studies suggesting environmental and health risks, the FDA approved the GMO salmon.
+This is the first genetically engineered animal in the U.S. food supply and the FDA has said it will require it to be labeled, leaving consumers in the dark about what we are eating.

 At least 35 species of genetically engineered fish are in development and the approval of genetically engineered salmon will set a precedent that could open the floodgates for other genetically engineered animals (including cows, chickens and pigs) to enter our food system.